userdw/Arduino_101_Starter_Kit/01_Blinking_and_Fading_a_LED/README.md

 ### In this project you will need:
 * Genuino 101 (1),
-* Adapter Shield (1),
+* I/O Expansion Shield (1),
 * LED Module (1).

 <img src="/images/Blinking_and_Fading_a_LED.png" height="225">

 ### Assemble the modules following these steps:
-1. Plug the Adapter Shield to the top of Genuino 101,
+1. Plug the I/O Expansion Shield to the top of Genuino 101,
-2. Plug the LED Module to the header on the Adapter Shield labelled **9**,
+2. Plug the LED Module to the header on the I/O Expansion Shield labelled **9**,
 3. Upload the [Blinking and Fading a LED](/01_Blinking_and_Fading_a_LED/Blinking_and_Fading_a_LED) code into Genuino 101.

 If there are no mistakes, the LED Module should start blinking then increase and fade in its brightness.